LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

    ![Open the Cloud Subscription Pools section in OneLearn Lab on Demand](images/lod-open-cloud-subscription-pools.png)

-3. Click on **Create Cloud Subscription Pool** to create a new cloud subscription pool in OneLearn Lab on Demand.
+3. Click on **Create Cloud Subscription Pool** to create a new cloud subscription pool in LOD.

    ![Click on Create Cloud Subscription Pool link](images/lod-create-cloud-subscription-pool.png)